GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/02.What-Will-You-Do-With-Jesus/docs.md

 ---
+title: |
-title: 62.
-What Will You Do With Jesus?
+    062. What Will You Do With Jesus? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 062.
+What Will You Do With Jesus?.
+What will you do with the King called Jesus?
+Many are waiting to hear you say, Some have despised Him, rejecting His mercy, What will you do with your King today?
+What can you witness concerning His goodness, Who died to save you from sin's bitter thrall?
+Who will declare Him the fairest of thousands?
+Who now will crown Him the Lord of all?
+Chorus: What will you do with the King call'd Jesus?
+What, oh, what will you do with Jesus?
+He waits to bless all who humbly confess Faith in His blood and righteousness.
+    keywords:  |
-    keywords: Christ in Song, What Will You Do With Jesus?, What will you do with the King called Jesus?, What will you do with the King call'd Jesus?
+        Christ in Song, adventhymnals, advent hymnals, What Will You Do With Jesus?, What will you do with the King called Jesus?.
+What will you do with the King call'd Jesus?
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 62. WHAT WILL YOU DO WITH JESUS?
+## 062. WHAT WILL YOU DO WITH JESUS?
+####  Christ in Song,

 ```txt
 1.